 Neighborhood Center

 Neighborhood Center areas are focal points for surrounding residential neighborhoods and include uses that serve the needs of residents and employees.
-The building form is characterized by pedestrian-scale commercial development.
+The building form ranges from Low Rise to Mid Rise and is characterized by pedestrian-scale commercial development.
 Uses generally include a mix of residential and commercial uses, such as local businesses and services.
-The residential density generally ranges from 1 unit per 800 square feet of lot area to 1 unit per 400 square feet of lot area.
+The residential density generally ranges from 1 unit per 1,200 square feet of lot area to 1 unit per 400 square feet of lot area.

 Description

+29

+Net Acres

+1% of Plan Area